raymondworkshop/raymondworkshop.github.io/_posts/bookshelf.md

 - [When Love Meets Fear: Becoming Defense-less and Resource-full] by David Richo (7/10)
 - **[The psy of leadership]** by Sébastien Page (8/10)
 - [Awareness: The Key to Living in Balance] by Osho (7/10 note: ethical codes are useful for society, but not useful for individual)
-- **[Difficult Conversations: How to Discuss What Matters Most]** by Douglas Stone, Bruce Patton, Sheila Heen （8/10 note: Learning their story, expressing your views and feelings, and problem-solving together）
+- **[Difficult Conversations: How to Discuss What Matters Most]** by Douglas Stone, Bruce Patton, Sheila Heen
-- **[反脆弱]** by Nassim Nicholas Taleb
+- [反脆弱] by Nassim Nicholas Taleb
 - [Purpose & Profit] by Dan Koe
 - [The Psychology of Money]
 - [Being in Love: How to Love with Awareness and Relate Without Fear] by Osho